ossd-s24/project-evaluation/scikit-learn.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+Very Friendly, it is a big project that encourages people to get started

 __Do the maintainers respond helpfully to questions in issues?__
+Yes, each issue generally has at least one person that responds

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+They seem friendly, definetly not rude

 __Do pull requests get reviewed?__
+Yes, often

 __Do maintainers thank people for their contributions?__
+I don't see any

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+Anyone can contribute to the project, since there are many different ways to contribute

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+No, you just need to install some packages using pip